Simple DIY Homemade Fabric Softener

 Essentially the baking soda is coming in after the detergent to restore order within your washing machine.
 Baking soda works great as a fabric softener because it helps regulate pH levels within the washing machine.
 Baking soda will prevent the load from being either too acidic or alkaline (from what I’ve read).

-Baking soda is much better that store bought fabric softener because it contains no harsh chemicals that can be harmful to you, and to the environment.
+Baking soda is much better than store bought fabric softener because it contains no harsh chemicals that can be harmful to you, and to the environment.
 For that reason using a baking soda fabric softener is an especially good option for people with sensitive skin or allergies.

 – Does Homemade Fabric Softener Work? –